-Order 5129.
-Ladder to Roof.
-RAILING FOR HIGH BUILDINGS Every fire escape which extends higher than the second floor shall be provided with a ladder leading from the upper platform to the roof, unless the fire escape stairway leads to the root.
-The ladder shall have stringers not less than 11/4 inch pipe, or not less than 2 x 3% inch flat bars, at least 17 inches apart in the clear.
-The rungs shall be not less than 1/2 inch square or 5% inch around bars, 14 inches center to center.
+floor shall be provided with a ladder leading from the upper platform to the roof, unless the fire escape stairway leads to the roof.
+The ladder shall have stringers not less than 11/4 inch pipe, or not less than 2×36 inch flat bars, at least 17 inches apart in the clear.
+The rungs shall be not less than \(\frac{1}{2}\) inch square or 1/2 inch around bars, 14 inches center to center.
 The stringers shall be securely tied together at intervals no greater than every fifth rung.
 The top rung of each ladder shall be not less than 4 feet above the roof coping, and the ladder shall return within 2 feet of the roof if the coping is more than 2 feet above the roof.

 Order 5130.
 Standpipe.
-A standpipe shall be attached to every fire escape on every building of more than three stories not having an automatic sprinkler system : except that build4 ings requiring more than one fire escape on any side thereof. shall be provided with at least one standpipe on each side.
+A standpipe shall be attached to every fire escape on every building of more than three stories not having an automatic sprinkler system; except that buildings requiring more than one fire escape on any side thereof, shall be provided with at least one standpipe on each side.

 Every standpipe shall extend from a point within 5 feet of the ground to a point 3 feet above the roof or cornice, and shall be securely fastened to and accessible from each platform.
-The standpipe shall be made of not less than 3 inch wrought pipe, with 21/2 inch outlet hose valve at each floor and at roof, and a double Siamese valve at the base of the pipe.
+The standpipe shall be made of not less than 3 inch wrought pipe, with 212 inch outlet hose valve at each floor and at roof. and a double Siamese valve at the base of the pipe.
 All connections shall conform to the size and pattern used by the local fire department, and the entire standpipe shall conform to all requirements of such department.

 Order 5131.
-Other Types of Fire Escapes, Sliding or chute fire escapes may be used, upon the approval of the Industrial Commission in place of "A" or "B" fire escapes.
+Other Types of Fire Escapes.
+Sliding or chute fire escapes may be used, upon the approval of the Industrial Commission in place of "A" or "B" fire escapes.
 Every sliding fire escape shall be provided with a ladder constructed as in order 5129, extending from 5 feet above grade, to 4 feet above the roof coping.